 The auditor reviewed the OMI Policy and Procedures Manual, which states in section 6-11 that withdrawal of complaints will not cause OMI to cease its investigation.
 Interviews with OMI staff indicate that it is customary not to terminate investigations upon the complainant's withdrawal of same.
-In addition, a sample of completed investigations over the last five quarters was assessed to determine if any of the complainants in these cases had withdrawn the complainant.
-One such complaint was found, during the fourth quarter, in which the complainant signed an official "notice" of withdrawal of his complaint.
-The OMI investigation, nonetheless, was completed, and was thorough.
-No withdrawn complaints were found during the eighth quarterly audit.
+During the ninth quarterly review, the auditor found eight complaints filed with the Office of Municipal Investigations which were either "officially" withdrawn by the complainant filing the complaint, or in which the complainant refused further cooperation with the Office.
+All of these complaints were investigated to completion by the Office.